-Hannigan’s further credits include Chris Roberts’ seminal space sim, Freelancer (forerunner to the record-breaking Star Citizen); titles such as Red Alert 3 (James’s acclaimed and much-performed theme, Soviet March, recently returned in EA’s Battlefield 4), Terraria: Otherworld, Evil Genius, Runescape, Cloudy With a Chance of Meatballs, Art Academy, Transformers Universe, Brute Force, Warhammer, Super Smash Bros.
+Hannigan’s further credits include Chris Roberts’ seminal space sim, Freelancer (forerunner to the record-breaking Star Citizen); titles such as Red Alert 3 (James’s acclaimed and much-performed theme, Soviet March, recently returned in EA’s Battlefield 4), Terraria: Otherworld, Evil Genius (Bafta Nomination, 2004), Runescape, Cloudy With a Chance of Meatballs, Art Academy, Transformers Universe, Brute Force, Warhammer, Super Smash Bros.
 4, The Darkening (a pioneering blend of game and film loosely connected with the WING COMMANDER universe, with Clive Owen, Christopher Walken and John Hurt), Command and Conquer 4, Conquest, Reign of Fire, Cutthroat Island, Catwoman, Space Hulk, The Lord of the Rings: Aragorn’s Quest, Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince (IFMCA [International Film Music Critics Association] Award), Harry Potter and the Deathly Hallows Parts 1 & 2 – and others.
-His work for TV and Radio includes, among others, BBC America’s Primeval, BBC Audio Drama Award 2015-winning Neverwhere, Good Omens, Alien: Out of the Shadows and 2017’s Alien: River of Pain – and his production library music is heard regularly on TV in shows ranging from Top Gear to The Apprentice.
+His work for TV and Radio includes BBC America’s Primeval, BBC Audio Drama Award 2015-winning Neverwhere, Good Omens, Alien: Out of the Shadows and 2017’s Alien: River of Pain – and his production library music is heard regularly on TV in shows ranging from Top Gear to The Apprentice.